BlaT2512/HydroSoil/README.md

 - Multiple fatal errors occur when WiFi network is not connected
 - HydroUnit Standard blue zone indicator light does not currently work
 - Connection with the HydroSoil iOS app is not yet established

-### v0.2 [PLANNED]
-#### Planned Features:
-- Updates for HydroUnit's over-air when detected
-- Get list of available WiFi networks and allow user to connect to them